tobi-ajala/pizza42-auth0-react-app/README.md

+#For this repo:

+clone the repo
+cd to the location of the repo npm install npm start

 # Auth0 React User Profile

 This sample demonstrates how to get a user's profile using Auth0 in a React application.
 The sample uses create-react-app.